 “Spending time strengthening your biceps, triceps, shoulders, and back will enhance your running performance.
 More strength means more power in your arm swing and better posture on the run,” says Clayton.
 This is why arm exercises are such an important part of any strength-training plan.

 Each exercise is demonstrated by Clayton so you can learn proper form.
 For this workout you will need a set of medium dumbbells.
-What Is Active Stretching.
+An exercise mat is optional.

 1. Bicep Curl to Lateral Raise